roshanis/10kings/chapter2_alauddin_khilji_final.md

 I learned to respect courage above all else in my Mongol upbringing.
 This sultan would have earned honor in any tribe from the Gobi to the Caspian.

-The siege of Chittor in 1303.
+The siege of Chittor began in 1303.
 The Rajput defenders had turned every approach into a killing ground.
 The stones there were so hot from the sun that you could fry meat on them.
 We lost more men to heatstroke than to arrows that first week.
 The smell of siege, unwashed bodies, rotting horses, burning oil, made every breath an exercise in discipline.
 Alauddin established his command position within arrow range of the walls.
 We thought he was mad.
 When we questioned this decision, he smiled and said, "A general who will not face the arrows aimed at his soldiers will soon find that his soldiers will not face the arrows aimed at his enemies."

 Three days later, an arrow punched through the canvas and embedded itself in the post beside his head.
 He didn't flinch.
 Just pulled it out, examined the fletching, and remarked that the Rajputs still used inferior feathers.